ryansobol/eslint-config-ryansobol/README.md

 ## Language Configuration

-A project can be linted by **one** of the following language configurations.
+A project is linted by **one** of the following language configurations.

 | Language     | Module            |
 |--------------|-------------------|